-A filling is a substance inserted into a cavity that was created by tooth decay.
+A filling is a substance inserted into a cavity that is a result of tooth decay.
 The filling molds to the tooth’s typical shape.
 A dentist will remove the decayed part of the tooth, clean the cavity and then fill the space with a filling.
-Cavities can be found either by a physical examination or by an X-ray.
+Cavities can be found either by physical examination or X-ray.

 Fillings can be made from several substances:

-- Gold: made in a lab, expensive, may require multiple visits to place.
-Long lasting.
+- Gold: Made in a lab, may require multiple visits, expensive, long lasting.

-- Composite resin: a plastic, tooth-colored filling that can be made to match your tooth color, but may stain, easy to place.
-Lasts three to 10 years.
+- Composite resin: Plastic, tooth-colored filling that can be made to match your tooth color (but may stain), easy to place, lasts 3 to 10 years.